longturn/freeciv21/docs/Modding/Tilesets/debugger.rst

 at the top of the list are drawn first and are hidden by the ones below.
 Note that at the moment, only sprites that correspond to the tile (as opposed to its corners and edges) are visible.

-In the picture above, which uses the `amplio2` tileset, the four layers of a forest tile are shown, two of which have sprites: ``Background``. a terrain layer (``Terrain1``), ``Darkness``, and another terrain layer (also listed as ``Terrain1``).
+In the picture above, which uses the `amplio2` tileset, three layers of a forest tile are shown, two of which have sprites: a terrain layer (``Terrain1``), ``Darkness``, and another terrain layer (also listed as ``Terrain1``).
 The first terrain layer is made of five sprites: one for the base texture and four that blend it with adjacent tiles.
 The second terrain layer has